The exotic flavors in these Cardamom Saffron Pistachio Yogurt Pops have you traveling from your kitchen. They’re quick to make and OH so delicious!

 Now, all along I’ve tried to keep things fat free for us.
 The hubs has cholesterol issues and it just makes sense to not have full fat everything.
 It also makes sense to not have full fat dessert.
 I mean, if the grocery stores and manufacturers can have soft and creamy frozen yogurt why can’t we?

 I remember as a kid having pudding pops.
 Did you have pudding pops?
 I loved them.
-They were so chocolatey and delicious.
-Well, chocolatey because I liked chocolate.
+They were so chocolaty and delicious.
+Well, chocolaty because I liked chocolate.
 But they were also creamy.
 I didn’t taste any crystals in those popsicles.